-The Canada Council for the Arts (CCA) piloted a program that supported the translation of Canadian works into German that closed in the spring of 2020.
-Canada FBM2021 is grateful for the CCA’s support in this project that will benefit the Canadian publishing industry.
-For more information, please follow this link or contact Lien De Nil, Program Officer at the CCA: firstname.lastname@example.org.
+The Canada Council for the Arts (CCA) piloted a program that supported the translation of Canadian works into German.
+The program has been closed since the spring of 2020 and Canada FBM2021 is grateful for the CCA’s support in this project that benefited the Canadian publishing industry’s development in Germany.
+For more information, please follow this link or contact Chris Toner, Program Officer at the CCA: firstname.lastname@example.org.

-In collaboration with a literary committee, Canada FBM2020 put a call out to the industry by which Canadian publishers and literary agents could pitch authors and illustrators who have been translated into German and those who meet the main criteria, including:
+In collaboration with an external literary committee, Canada FBM2020 put a call out to the industry by which Canadian publishers and literary agents could pitch authors and illustrators who have been translated into German and those who meet the main criteria, including:

 - The author or illustrator has a German commercial partner for their work.

 - The author or illustrator has a recent German release.
 This is an important consideration for German publishers and programmers, whose interest is in engaging the German public with new work.

 - The author or illustrator not been translated but they are notable through reputation or their subject matter is of interest in Germany.

 Please note that this participation period is now closed.